SzeyiReinaChan/SzeyiReinaChan/README.md

 - 👋 Hi, I’m Szeyi Chan but I go by Reina
 - 🏫 I am currently a CS Align graduate student at Northeastern University
 - 👀 I’m interested in the Software Engineering field
-- 🌱 I’m currently learning Java and C
+- 🌱 Skills : Python, Java and C
 - 📫 Please do not hesitate to contact me at szeyic@gmail.com